yohannestayez/Safe-Security-Tech/README.md

 │   ├── migrations/       # Database migrations
 │   └── requirements.txt  # Python dependencies
 ├── public/               # Static files
-└── package.json         # Frontend dependencies
+├── Screenshots/          # Screenshots of the application └── package.json         # Frontend dependencies
 ```

+## 📸 Screenshots

+The `Screenshots` folder contains images that demonstrate the application's user interface and functionality.
+These screenshots can be useful for understanding how the application looks and operates.

 ## Environment Variables